nickvanschoten/nickvanschoten.github.io/README.md

-# GitHub Portfolio 🌏
+# Virtual Workshed 🌏

-This portfolio houses a collection of some Python and R scripts I have developed to facilitate my research at Climateworks Centre.
-These scripts primarily serve to streamline our energy systems and land use optimisation modelling to aid our research into understanding the complexities associated with a nature-positive, energy transition in Australia.
+My virtual 'shed' houses a collection of some Python and R scripts I have developed during my professional and academic research.
+The professional scripts are primarily serve to streamline Climateworks Centre's energy systems and land use optimisation modelling in support of our research into understanding the complexities associated with a nature-positive, energy transition in Australia.

 ---

-## 📂 Featured Projects
+## 📂 Professional Projects

 ### **1. AusTIMES data processing and visualisation**
 A Python-based tool to calculate energy use by fuel across ANZSIC subsectors, normalise emissions baselines, and streamline scenario processing.